 What types of legal or administrative proceedings are available for enforcing IP rights?
+To the extent your jurisdiction has both legal and administrative enforcement options for IP rights, briefly describe their interrelationship, if any?

 As regards enforcing IP rights granted by the CNRA and the IPLA, both civil and criminal proceedings before ordinary courts are available.
 Under the IPLA some of the cases concerning the criminal liability of a perpetrator will be decided according to the provisions governing the procedure applied in cases concerning petty offences.
 Moreover, the IPLA brings a litigation procedure before the Patent Office.
-This procedure is applicable in particular in cases on the invalidation of a patent, a supplementary protection right, a right of protection or a right in registration as well as on the granting of a compulsory licence for exploiting an invention, a utility model or a topography.
-On conclusion of the litigation proceeding the Patent Office issues a decision.
+This procedure is applicable in particular in cases of the invalidation of a patent, a supplementary protection right, a right of protection or a right in registration as well as on the granting of a compulsory licence for exploiting an invention, a utility model, industrial design or a topography.
+On conclusion of the litigation proceeding, the Patent Office issues a decision.
 The provisions of the Code of Administrative Procedure apply accordingly to the litigation procedure before the Patent Office in cases not regulated by the IPLA.
 Lastly, the provisions of the Act on Suppression of Unfair Competition (the UCSA) regarding the civil and criminal liability for acts of unfair competition are enforced in civil and criminal proceedings as well as in the procedure applied in cases concerning petty offences.